 NITI Aayog has created India Knowledge Hub (IKH), a dynamic web portal, functioning as a repository to store and disseminate best practices from across the country.

-The Hon’ble Prime Minister places emphasis that states should not only learn from each other but capitalize on their strengths.
-Reflecting the spirit of cooperative federalism, the NITI Aayog launched the India Knowledge Hub so that districts, States, Central ministries and other government institutions can exchange knowledge on real-time basis and replicate practices that have worked in other areas.
+The Hon’ble Prime Minister has emphasised that States should not only learn from each other but also capitalise on their strengths.
+Reflecting the spirit of cooperative federalism, NITI Aayog launched the India Knowledge Hub so that Districts, States, Central Ministries and other government institutions can exchange knowledge on real-time basis and replicate practices.

-The portal serves as a dynamic sharing platform in which the key functionaries can directly upload best practices for replication in other regions.
-While, mostly the best practices are directly uploaded by the district collectors from any State/UT, Departments of State governments and Central Ministry can also upload the best practices in the portal.
-In its first phase, the portal is also being extended to certain non-government institutions which have requested access to upload best practices.
+The portal serves as a dynamic sharing platform in which key functionaries can directly upload best practices for replication in other regions.
+While mostly best practices are directly uploaded by District Collectors, State Government departments and Central Ministries can also do so.
+In the first phase, the portal was extended to certain non-governmental institutions that requested access to upload best practices.

-Presently, there are over 400 best practices that are catalogued in 20 thematic areas, covering Digital India, e-governance, law and order and security, financial inclusion, health, nutrition, education, Public Private Partnership ( PPP) among others.
-The best practices are examples of the innovative practices adopted in districts.
+Presently, the best practices cover digital India, e-governance, law and order and security, financial inclusion, health, nutrition, education, public private partnership, among others.
+The best practices are examples of the innovative practices adopted in Districts.
 It also provides a platform for valuable feedback and is visible to the public.